valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/migration.md

     3. **Step3**
        Change `${currentUserEmail}` to `${currentUserId}`.

-       If the `value` field contains an actual email, email must be changed to a user ID.
+       If the `value` field contains an actual email, then the email must be changed to a user ID.

 * **Access control database**